 Once you’ve decided that your calling to start a church of your own is the right step, it’s time to get started!
 It can feel like a daunting task to tackle, but by following these steps you can approach it with grace and efficiency.

-Note: Unfortunately, the process for starting a church varies state-to-state and with other factors.
+Note: Remember that the process for starting a church varies state-to-state and with other factors.
 These are all important steps no matter where you are, but depending on what you need for each step, you might need to work out of order.

 No worries, if you do!
 Consider this a checklist and come back to it when you need to figure out the next step toward starting a church.